ddeleon267/ddeleon-cli-app/NOTES.md

 Also added some ideas for functionality in cli.rb #explore_beer.
 Need to work on Beer class as well

 9/21
-Some helpful notes on setting up scraper class in collaboration objects video aroing 27:--
+Some helpful notes on setting up scraper class in collaboration objects video around 27:-- Also in antipatterns video ~31